article background

 • The ideal temperature setting for freezers is -18°C to -20°C

-Keep in mind that freezing food doesn’t eliminate bacteria and when food thaws, bacteria begin growing again.
-It’s also important to avoid refreezing foods which have already been frozen and thawed, because when food is frozen for a second time, it’s more likely to have a higher bacteria count.
-A fridge or freezer that’s overstuffed or doesn’t close properly (i.e. because the sealing is weak or the freezer needs to be defrosted) can also put your food at risk of spoiling.
+Keep in mind that freezing food does not eliminate bacteria so when food thaws, bacteria will begin to grow again.
+It is important to avoid refreezing foods because it is more likely to have a higher bacteria count when frozen again.
+A fridge or freezer that is overfilled or unable to close properly (due to weak seal or poorly maintained freezer) can also increase the risk of food spoilage.

-Grey or brown leathery spots sometimes found on frozen food are freezer burns.
+Grey or brown leathery spots found on frozen food are freezer burns.
 These occur when the food is not sealed properly, causing dry spots on the food.
-It can also be caused by the fridge being too cold.
+Freezer burns can also be caused by the freezer’s temperature being too cold.

-Where should you store fruits & vegetables in the fridge?
+Where should fruits and vegetables be stored in the fridge?

 • Fridge door: warmest section